· 17 min read

 </div>

-• Card Title: h3 tag with class card-title, showing the title of the notice.
+, showing the title of the notice. - Card Text:

-• Card Text: p tag with class card-text, containing the body of the notice or announcement.
+, containing the body of the notice or announcement. - Card Link:

 Summary